(914) 315-7033

 Rabies, Roundworm & Structural Damage

-Raccoon roundworm (Baylisascaris procyonis) is present in raccoon feces and poses a serious health risk to humans, especially children.
-The eggs become airborne when dry droppings are disturbed.
-Infection can cause severe neurological damage.
+Raccoon roundworm (Baylisascaris procyonis).
+This parasite is present in raccoon feces and poses a serious health risk to humans, especially children.
+The eggs can persist for long periods, and accidental ingestion can lead to severe damage to the brain, eyes, or other organs, including blindness, paralysis, or death.
 This is why professional decontamination of raccoon latrines is not optional.
 Do not attempt to clean raccoon feces yourself.

+Structural Damage.
 Structurally, raccoons cause more damage per incident than almost any other nuisance animal.
 They tear insulation off ductwork, chew through wiring, crush soffit panels, and create water entry points that lead to mold and rot.
-The damage from a single raccoon family in an attic for one season routinely exceeds $5,000.
+The damage from a single raccoon family in an attic for one season can be enormous.

 Seasonal Patterns